NixTS/movie-reviews-with-friends/README.md

 ### **Project Creation**

-The project was started by navigating to the [template provided]() and clicking 'Use this template'.
-Under Repository name I input _________ and checked the 'Include all branches' checkbox.
-I then navigated to the new [repository]().
+The project was started by navigating to the [template provided](https://github.com/Code-Institute-Org/ci-full-template) and clicking 'Use this template'.
+Under Repository name I input "movie-reviews-with-friends" and checked the 'Include all branches' checkbox.
+I then navigated to the new [repository](https://github.com/NixTS/movie-reviews-with-friends).
 I then clicked the Open with GitHub Desktop button.

-After GitHub Desktop opened this repository, i then clicked "Open in Visual Studio Code"
+After GitHub Desktop opened this repository, i cloned the repository to a directory on my PC and clicked "Open in Visual Studio Code"

 Opening [Visual Studio Code](https://code.visualstudio.com/).
 The following commands were used throughout the project:

 + git add filename - This command was used to add files to the staging area before committing.
-+ git commit -m *commit message explaining the updates* - This command was used to commit changes to the local repository.
++ git commit -m *"commit message explaining the updates"* - This command was used to commit changes to the local repository.
 + git reset HEAD^ - This command was used to delete the last commit but keep all the changes.
 + git push - This command is used to push all committed changes to the GitHub repository.

 ### **Run Locally**

+To launch the Django application locally, follow these steps:
-1. Navigate to the file to be run in Visual Studio Code
+1. Open the terminal in Visual Studio Code.
-2.
+2. Enter the command: "python manage.py runserver" without the quotes.
+2. Copy the URL displayed next to "Starting development server at" (e.g., http://127.0.0.1:8000).
+3. Paste the copied URL into your browser's address bar.
+4. The browser will then render the provided templates, showcasing the app.

-To stop the :
+To halt the Django development server, follow these steps:
+1. Click on the terminal running the development server.
-+ "Ctrl + C" - To stop
+2. Press "Ctrl + C" to stop the server.

 ### **Deployment to Live Service**

-1. Get ________ ready for deployment
+1. Get the project ready for deployment

-> Ensure the ___________ is ready for deployment and includes all necessary dependencies in a requirements.txt file using this command.
+    + Ensure the project is ready for deployment and includes all necessary dependencies in a requirements.txt file using this command.

-> pip3 freeze > requirements.txt
+    + pip3 freeze > requirements.txt

+    + In the settings, set "Debug" to "False" and save the file.

 2. Pushing GitHub

-> Make a commit and push the current version of the program to GitHub.
+    + Make a commit and push the current version of the program to GitHub.

-> git commit -m "..."
+    + git commit -m "..."
-> git push
+    + git push

+3. Set Up ElephantSQL (PostgreSQL)

+   + Visit [ElephantSQL](https://www.elephantsql.com/) and create a new PostgreSQL instance.
+   + Obtain the database URL provided by ElephantSQL.

-3. Heroku starting a new project
+4. Heroku starting a new project

-> Visit the [Heroku](https://dashboard.heroku.com/) dashboard and click "New App" after that, give the project a name and select a region, next.
+    + Visit the [Heroku](https://dashboard.heroku.com/) dashboard and click "New App" after that, give the project a name and select a region, next.

-4. Heroku project settings
+5. Heroku project settings

-> In the project dashboard click "Settings" and head to the "Project Vars" section.
+    + In the project dashboard click "Settings" and head to the "Project Vars" section.
 CLick "Reveal Config Vars" opening two input fields.
-In the first field "KEYS" insert "___________".
-The second field "VALUE" copy and paste the contents of ___________ file.
-This file is not accessible to the public and must be kept secret.

-5. Heroku Buildpacks

-> Head to "Buildpacks" section and click "Add Buildpack".
-In the newly opened window, select "Python" then "Add Buildpack".
-Repeat this step and add "Nodejs" next.
+    + Put in the following:
+        + DATABASE_URL - *postgres://your-database-link"
+        + DISABLE_COLLECTSTATIC - *1*
+        + SECRET_KEY - *you-secret-key from the env.py file*
+        + TMDB_API_KEY - *The Movie Database api key from the env.py file*

 6. Connecting to GitHub

-> Click the "Deploy" tab and select "GitHub" and then "Connect to Github".
+    + Click the "Deploy" tab and select "GitHub" and then "Connect to Github".

 7. Selecting the Project

-> After successfully connecting to GitHub a search bar opens.
+    + After successfully connecting to GitHub a search bar opens.
 Type the name of the repository your project is in.
 A dropdown menu will open, click on the correct repository.
 This links up the repository from GitHub to heroku.

 8. Deployment

-> Scroll down and select either "Automatic deploys" or "Manual deploy".
+    + Scroll down and select either "Automatic deploys" or "Manual deploy".
 After the deployment is finish, head over to the "Overview" tab on heroku.
 On the top right, click "Open app" a new tab will open with the deployed project.

 ***